 Two Abbott scientists recall this career highpoint

 George Dawson says, "What was key to our success was that we approached everything systematically.
 We met daily, divided up the work, and then generated data during the daytime hours so that we could review it at the end of each day.
 We used this approach to resolve each hurdle."

 Looking back, Robin Gutierrez remembers, "We would work evenings or come in on the weekends, often dining out of the vending machines, in order to maintain progress on this project.
 Working on this test was truly one of those 'once in a lifetime' opportunities that I'll never forget."

 Abbott's work in HIV didn't stop in 1985.
-Since then we have launched more than 20 types of tests and our global surveillance team is still working around the clock to monitor disease trends to stay one step ahead of HIV as new mutations and strains of this virus appear.
+Since then we have launched different HIV tests and our global viral surveillance team is working around the clock to monitor for new mutations and strains of HIV to appear.

-Thirty years later, HIV has claimed an estimated 39 million lives according to the World Health Organization (WHO).2 Unlike polio, where a vaccine eradicated the disease, our weapons for fighting HIV are early testing, treatment and surveillance of this rapidly mutating virus.
-It's estimated that of the 35 million people living with HIV globally, 19 million of them don’t know they've been infected because they've not been tested.3 Voluntary HIV testing and counseling allow people who have HIV to know their status, get life-saving treatment and care, and prevent HIV transmission to others.
+HIV continues to be a major global health issue.
+Our weapons for fighting HIV are testing, treatment and continuous tracking of this rapidly mutating virus.
+It’s estimated that of the 37.9 million people living with HIV, 21% of people living with HIV don’t know they've been infected.2 Voluntary HIV testing and counseling allow people who have HIV to know their status, get life-saving treatment and care, and prevent HIV transmission to others.